CSB5/lofreq/installation.md

 LoFreq is also available via [Bioconda](https://bioconda.github.io/) and [Homebrew](https://docs.brew.sh/Homebrew-on-Linux), which might be the most convenient installation option for most.

+# Prerequisites

+From version 2.1.6 onwards LoFreq (`lofreq call-parallel` to be exact) requires `bcftools` to be installed.

 # <a name="binary">Installation from Binary Packages</a>

 Download the binary LoFreq distribution matching your system (e.g.